SimoneVizzuso/xtream-ai-assignment-engineer/src/challenge four/Architecture.md

 ## Setup the model versioning and logging

-It is important to set up versioning of the models and run experiments so you can understand how they have been changed over time, if there is a problem with a latest model being able to easily go back to the previous one or keep track of improvements
+It is important to set up versioning of the models and run experiments so you can understand how they have been changed over time, if there is a problem with a latest model being able to easily go back to the previous one or keep track of improvements.

 It is feasible to use the Experiments SDK to run experiments on the models.
-By tracking with logs the metrics and results of the models it is possible to have a history to reproduce the results and help in a potential debugging case
+By tracking with logs the metrics and results of the models it is possible to have a history to reproduce the results and help in a potential debugging case.

 Versioning is done through the possibility of labeling, thanks to the Model Registry, the various runs of the trainings in order to have a record of them for the reasons proposed above.